Kaonashie/EspMoistureSensor/README.md

 1. Connect the soil moisture sensor to the ESP32:
    - VCC to 3.3V
    - GND to GND
-   - Signal pin to an analog input pin (e.g., GPIO 34)
+   - Signal pin to an analog input pin (e.g., GPIO 34).
+Use GPIO 15 for consistency.
 2. Power the ESP32 via USB or battery.
 3. Ensure the ESP32 is connected to your Wi-Fi network.